ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/using-hal.md

 $ cargo doc -p dk --open
 ```

-✅ Check the API docs of the `Led` abstraction then run the `led` program.
+✅ Check the API docs of the `Led` abstraction.
 Change the `led` program, so that the bottom two leds are turned on, and the top two are turned off.

 ✅ Uncomment the `log::set_max_level` line.
 This will make the logs more verbose; they will now include logs from the board initialization function (`dk::init`) and from the `Led` API.